wattfource/automated-supbase-install-unraid/QUICK-START.md

 **Note:** During installation, you can choose to disable Analytics/Logs to save RAM (requires 2GB+ when enabled).
 Note that disabling analytics will remove logging functionality from Supabase Studio.

+**Firewall Setup:** If you enable UFW firewall, the installer will ask for your Unraid host IP (where Nginx Proxy Manager runs) to configure security rules.

 ---

 ## Combined Installation (Both Steps Together)